moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

     - `package.json`: In the `description` field.
     - `App.data.js`: In the `url` field.

-3. Delete the following files:
+3. Delete the following files and folders:

     - `LICENSE`
+    - `.github`

 4. Tweak the root README.md file of the project: